Tips for troubleshooting an RO filter system

 I searched online (YouTube) for “reverse osmosis always draining” and found some good instructions.
 Unfortunately they didn’t solve the three unique problems I had below.

-1. black tube was connected in the wrong direction
+- black (drain) tube was connected in the wrong direction

 The black tube is the only tube with flow control.
 There’s a sticker wrapped on it that says “do not remove”.
-The sticker should be closer to the filters, not the drainage (where you drilled the hole on).
-If you installed it in the opposite direction, flow control would not work and the pressure in the unit would cause more water to be pushed out to the black tube.
+The sticker should be closer to the filters, not the sewage (where you drilled the hole on).
+If you installed it in the opposite direction, flow control would not work and the pressure in the unit would cause water to flow freely out of black tube.

 When a new unit arrives, the black tube is pre-connected on the filter side.
-If you leave that alone, it’s hard to get this wrong.
-Our general contractor somehow got it wrong and it took me a lot of time to troubleshoot (he had also connected other tubes to the wrong endpoints, and messed the orders of stage 1 to 3 filters.
-The filtered water was more polluted than the tap as a result).
+If you leave it alone, it’s hard to get this wrong.
+Our general contractor somehow got it wrong and he ‘fixed’ it by connecting the other tubes to the wrong endpoints until water stops flooding out.
+He also changed the orders of stage 1 to 3 filters, the sediment (cotton) filter was black when I took it out (which came from the carbon filters).
+It should look rusty if installed as the first stage.

 2. unit is not operating at the right pressure

-3. red tube has rusty water stuck inside
+3. red (inlet) tube has rusty water stuck inside

 The red tube connects the small tap to the RO unit (the inlet tube).